curtinrobotics/ClimbingClock/README.md

 #### Project Requirements

-1. Must be able to tell the time of day to the nearest 5 minutes from a distance of up to 10 metres.
+1. Must be able to tell the time of day to the nearest 5 minutes from a distance of up to 10 metres
-2. Strict budget to stay under (see Project Lead for more details).
+2. Strict budget to stay under (see Project Lead for more details)
-3. Robot(s) must move.
+3. Robot(s) must move
 4. Entire system must hang from second floor catwalk in Engineering Pavilion (building 204).
-See project lead for exact location.
+See project lead for exact location
-5. Entire system cannot be more than 2.4 metres tall.
+5. Entire system cannot be more than 2.4 metres tall
-6. Entire system cannot be more than 1 metre wide.
+6. Entire system cannot be more than 1 metre wide
-7. Robots must move using internally mechanics.
-Pulley systems are not allowed.
+7. Robots must move using internally mechanics (Pulley systems are not allowed)
-8. System must be able to run without supervision.
+8. System must be able to run without supervision
 9. It has to look cool.

 ## Progress Made